Prolonged dormancy – usually to avoid drying or cold.

 Approximately square or rectangular.

 An anatomical structure that is used by molluscs for feeding, sometimes compared to a tongue.
 It is a minutely toothed, chitinous ribbon, typically used for scraping or cutting food.
+Absent in bivalves and a few gastropods.

 A gland-like structure in the kidney.